 If your application is incomplete, non-compliant or refused, we will only refund the certificate fee.

-Processing of your change of name certificate begins when we have received your complete and correct application.
+Processing of your change of name registration begins when we have received your complete and correct application.

 - Australia Post advises customers to anticipate delays with international post.

 up to 4 weeks

 up to 2 weeks